(Hope Edelman, "Motherless Daughters, The Legacy of Loss," 1994, 2014)

 A woman who has grown up lacking a "good enough" mother and "secure base" (due to mental illness or personality disorders) endures loss of a nurturing, supportive mother.
 Often she also had ongoing trauma from psychological abuse and sometimes physical abuse.
 Daughters can be cast into a parentified child role, with role-reversal and taking care of mom, an impossible task and burden for a child.
 These daughters are also those I have the privilege to know and work with as they share many commonalities with women who have lost their mothers through death.

 Many women who have lost their mothers also report that a part of themselves feels the age they were when their mothers died, or a part of them seems developmentally "stuck." .
 Many find that they have unconsciously carried an inaccurate belief of not surviving beyond the age of their mothers when she died, or they may live in a state of fear about the worst that could happen.
 Living past the age at which one's mother died has been reported by women to seem like moving into "uncharted territory" .

-Motherless Daughters also disclose their appreciation of life and its momentary treasures, unlike others their age who may not have experienced a major loss.
+Motherless Daughters also disclose their appreciation of life and its momentary treasures, unlike others their age who may not have experienced a major loss or on-going trauma.

 - Shock and Disbelief (feeling in a "fog"; on "automatic"; numb)

 - Anger (at the loss; the illness and the toll it took on mother and daughter; "Why don't I have a 'normal' life?!"
 "Why me?!"
 "Why did this happen to my mother?!");

 - Depression (sadness, crying, difficulty getting out of bed, loss of enjoyment in usually pleasureable activities, changes in eating or sleeping);